 Find out more about algae in our guide, ‘Why have I got brown algae in my aquarium?’

 Reduce Nitrates and Phosphates

-Luckily, we’ve also written an in-depth guide on how to keep these levels at bay and what to do to avoid them.
-Check out our How To Keep Your Nitrate and Phosphate Levels Down.
+Luckily, we’ve also written an in-depth guide on keeping these levels at bay and what to do to avoid them.
+Check out our guide on How To Keep Your Nitrate and Phosphate Levels Down.

 Use a Water Treatment or Clarifier

 Water treatments are a great supplementary treatment for your water, alongside the previous steps mentioned.

 Using water treatments is a great way to achieve optimum results with the clarity of your water, as it helps remove smaller bacteria particles by making them into bigger particles that can be removed with the help of your aquarium’s filter system.

 Fast-acting and able to reach even the finest of substances, such as sand, water treatments cause no harm to your tank’s inhabitants whilst helping to make their home crystal clear.

 Reduce Waste in Your Tank